TDWG 2020 annual conference

 Working sessions for interest/task groups, workshops, and hackathons

 Working sessions will be structured as meetings in which all participants can be enabled to speak.
-Requests to convene working sessions (including interest and task groups) during the week of September 21-25 should be submitted through a short survey.
+Requests to convene working sessions (including interest and task groups) during the week of September 21-25 should be submitted through a short survey (closed).
 All I/TG proposals should be endorsed, if not submitted, by the I/TG convener.
 The survey will close August 1, and a draft schedule of working sessions will be posted on August 17.

 Symposia and panel discussions

 The deadline for proposing a symposium or panel discussion during the week of October 19-23 has already passed.
 See the list of organized sessions.
-We hope to post a draft schedule in early September, after the abstracts have been reviewed and accepted.

 Individual contributions (presentations, e-posters)